asj9469/PreForget/README.md

 ## Future Plans
 - ~~app logo design~~
-- publish the app on the App Store
+- ~~publish the app on the App Store~~
 - create a demo presentation video
 - implement AI to generate new messages
 - create a complementary iOS app
 - implement CloudKit for task storage for cross-platform integration
+- create history window where users can access completed tasks (in progress)